How to Get Certificate of Good Standing in Minnesota (2025)

 What is a Minnesota Certificate of Good Standing?

-A Minnesota Certificate of Good Standing is an official document issued by the Minnesota Secretary of State, which confirms that a business entity is in compliance with all Minnesota laws and regulations.
+A Minnesota Certificate of Good Standing is a document issued by the Minnesota Secretary of State that confirms that a business entity is registered and authorized to do business in the state and is in compliance with applicable requirements.

-How do I obtain a Minnesota Certificate of Good Standing?
+How can I obtain a Minnesota Certificate of Good Standing?

 Is a Minnesota Certificate of Good Standing the same as a Certificate of Existence?

-Does a Minnesota Certificate of Good Standing have an expiration date?
+How much does a Minnesota Certificate of Good Standing cost?

-Can I file my Minnesota Certificate of Good Standing online?
+Can I request a Minnesota Certificate of Good Standing online?

-Yes, Minnesota Certificates of Good Standing can be filed online through the Minnesota Secretary of State’s website.
+Yes, you can request a Minnesota Certificate of Good Standing online through the Minnesota Secretary of State’s website.

-What is the filing fee for a Minnesota Certificate of Good Standing?
+What information do I need to provide to request a Minnesota Certificate of Good Standing?

-How do I pay for a Minnesota Certificate of Good Standing?
+How long is a Minnesota Certificate of Good Standing valid for?

-Can I expedite my Minnesota Certificate of Good Standing?
+Can I request expedited processing for a Minnesota Certificate of Good Standing?

 Yes, you can request expedited processing for a Minnesota Certificate of Good Standing for an additional fee.